 Try as one may, there cannot be found one passage in Scriptures that gives the authority for anyone to perform baptisms today.
 Pointing to passages where the apostles were given direct authority cannot be used to give ourselves authority, no matter how much wishful thinking we may have.

 If Yahweh wants us to pick up the ceremony of baptism he must authorize someone to carry out the act, just as John the baptist and the apostles were duly authorized.

-Only true baptism will permanently profit a man.
-This baptism comes after a man’s death (loss of his corruptible body) and resurrection (obtaining an incorruptible body) and then his quickening into eternal life.
+Only true baptism will permanently profit a person.
+This baptism comes after a person’s death (loss of their corruptible body) and resurrection (obtaining an incorruptible body) and then their quickening into eternal life.
 Yet, the first part of baptism, i.e., the resurrection (= water baptism), also does not profit you if afterward you then reject repentance and refuse Yahweh.